 With digital advancement in the modern business world, every business requires digital solutions to cater to the needs of their customers.
 Even if you are not a tech startup, you are still dependent upon digital solutions.
 Whether you are building a SaaS application, mobile platform, website or any other software, you will need to hire a company or freelancers to build your software.
 Finding the right software development team is not easy, it requires you to know several parameters and run the process to get the best match for you.
-In this blog, we are going to walk through the different approaches to hiring software developers for your startup.
+Simpalm is the best IT staffing agency in Chicago, we have 12 years of expertise of providing top IT professional for startups.
+In this blog, we will help you to choose right approaches to hiring software developers for your startup.

 Things to do before you hire software developers for your startup

 Before hiring, first you have to decide between MVP development or full product development.
 Serval startups want to develop full product but due to time and cost concerns startups begin with MVP.
 Then, it is important to create a blueprint of the software product you are planning to build before you get involved with the process of hiring a team.
 It gives a better understanding of the scope to you and the team you will hire.
 You can better communicate your project and convince your developer that your project is worth it when you have a well-defined scope.
 You may not have to have a detailed requirement document, but you should at least cover high-level points.
 See some of the critical requirements you should have ready;

 - High-level feature list